Stoned | The Wild and Wycked World of Brian Jones

 Content is from the site's archived pages as well as from other resources.

 Brian Jones was more than just "a Rolling Stone," he was their founding member, in 1962.
 His blonde hair, ambiguous glamour and obvious talent inspired enormous curiosity, making him the face of the Sixties revolution.
-In "Stoned," Stephen Woolley charts the rise of the precocious Cheltenham teenager to fame and fulfilment, and then re-creates the nightmare of his chaotic plummet to a mysterious death, drowned in the swimming pool of his secluded country estate.
+In "Stoned," Stephen Woolley charts the rise of the precocious Cheltenham teenager to fame and fulfillment, and then re-creates the nightmare of his chaotic plummet to a mysterious death, drowned in the swimming pool of his secluded country estate.

 The film is a cinematic work of historical fiction, taking as its premise the idea that Jones was murdered by Frank Thorogood, a builder who had been hired to renovate and improve Jones's house Cotchford Farm in East Sussex.
 The film also paints a picture of Jones's use of alcohol and drugs, and his relationships with Anita Pallenberg and Anna Wohlin.

 This is the tale of debauched 1960s rock icon, Brian Jones, the charismatic guitarist who co-founded the Rolling Stones but was fired in 1969.
 A few weeks later he was found dead at the bottom of his swimming pool.